iu3fi/Ted-Lasso-GPT/README.md

 ```

 ### 3. Download or Prepare the Dataset
-Place the CSV dataset (`TLDS.csv`) in the project directory.
+Place the CSV dataset (`Dataset.csv`) in the project directory.
 Ensure it has the following columns:
 - `questions`: User questions or inputs.
 - `answers`: Ted Lasso-style responses.